greenvan/fullstackopen2021/part4/README.md

       next()
     }
     ```
-2. register this middleware in the `app.js` file before all routes:
+2. Register this middleware in the `app.js` file before all routes:
     ```js
     app.use(middleware.tokenExtractor)
     ```